The Knack Pack is an excellent backpack for business travelers, easily going from a professional everyday carry bag to a carry-on backpack for travel.

 Recommended Restaurants In and Around Providence, Rhode Island

-Rhode Island has an incredible selection of restaurants, so we have quite a list of recommendations!
-We’ve sorted by the type of dining to make it easier to plan your trip.
+(Rhode Island, and Providence in particular, has an incredible selection of restaurants, so there is quite a list of recommendations!
+We’ve sorted recommendations by the type of dining to make it easier to plan your trip.)

 This place is the best place for breakfast/brunch in Providence.
 Fantastic eggs benedict.

-This is a great place for coffee and baked goods.
+This sit-down bakery is a great place for coffee and baked goods.
 Their cinnamon buns are pure heaven.
 They have 4 locations around Rhode Island.

 Evelyn’s – Clam Shack (Must Visit!)

-You’ve got to go to a clam shack if you are in Rhode Island and while there are several great ones (like Blount’s Clam Shack), the place I always take visitors is Evelyn’s in Tiverton, RI.
+You’ve got to go to a clam shack if you are in Rhode Island and while there are several great ones (like Blount’s Clam Shack and Flo's Clam Shack), the place I always take visitors is Evelyn’s in Tiverton, RI.

 There is a drive-in option (order at the window and eat at picnic tables) and table service indoors and outdoors on the crushed clamshell patio.
 The outdoor options overlook beautiful Nanaquaket Pond.
 I always order the fried whole belly clam platter and follow it up with Buddha’s chocolate.